 STUDENT ID:

 During your first visit to campus, you should visit the library and ask the front desk staff to assist you in getting your Student ID.
 Within a few minutes, your picture will be taken and your ID card will be printed.
+This will enable you to check out library books and reserve study carrel when it comes to dissertation time.

 Are you an International Student?